TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/modules/hud.md

 # HUD Module

-The **hud** module stores per-character vehicle and player HUD preferences such as speed unit, fuel display and theme.
+The **hud** module stores per-character vehicle and player HUD preferences and tracks vehicle HUD state such as seatbelt, harness and nitrous levels.

 ## Feature flag